bicerfatih/SageMaker-RandomForest-Model-Machine-Learning-Project_Phone-Price-Classification/README.md

-# SageMaker RandomForest Model Machine Learning Project - Phone Price Classification
+# SageMaker RandomForest Model Machine Learning Project - Mobile Phone Price Classification

 This repository contains the code for a machine learning project that uses Amazon SageMaker to train, deploy, and make predictions with a RandomForest model for mobile phone price classification.